 Funding requests are accepted once each year according to our grant cycle.
 Funding requirements may change from year to year; therefore, grantseekers are advised to revisit this page prior to beginning the grant application process.
 Grants are normally given as one-time support of a project but may be considered for additional support or for expansions or outgrowths of an initial project.
 Grants are made possible by Community Good Unrestricted Funds and Field of Interest Funds which support a wide variety of needs in Daviess County and the Doris I. Potts Fund, a field–of–interest fund created for the care and well-being of dogs and cats in Daviess County.

 We consider funding requests for grants on a yearly cycle.
 The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from June through October each year.
 Funding requests will be accepted from June 10, 2019 through the July 31 deadline.
 Applications submitted after the July 31 deadline will not be considered.

 Grant Program Orientation Meeting

-Prospective grant applicants are invited to schedule a meeting with the Foundation’s director, Mary Smith, to receive an overview of the funding opportunity and to ask specific questions.
-Contact Mary at 812-254-9354 or email@example.com to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with the Regional Director of Community Engagement and Impact, Lauren Osmon, to receive an overview of the funding opportunity and to ask specific questions.
+Contact Lauren at 812-254-9354 or email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.